-I created this article for a my client, Shirlaws Group, last year – and it seems fitting to reflect on this entering a new year and building a brand in these shifting sands…
+I created this article for an old client, last year – and it seems fitting to reflect on this entering a new year and building a brand in these shifting sands…

 We know we are living in a time of radical change, on an unprecedented scale and at a fast pace – courtesy of a global and networked economy.

 Change now happens faster and with less predictability than ever before.
 Today, change is the new normal.
 This affects business, consumer behaviours, supply chains and makes future projections more difficult to navigate.

 What does this mean for your brand and design assets of the business?
 How can change and brand be harnessed as a force for improvement, perspective change and innovation?
 How do you create a resilient brand that can survive these murky waters, where change is part of its DNA?

 It’s currently claimed that established brands are taking far too long to adapt, and what’s needed is an ability to adapt, be agile, change direction and to listen and learn, quickly.
 No small task.

 Where do you start?

 You need an effective brand strategy – described as “a plan that encompasses specific, long-term goals that can be achieved with the evolution of a successful brand – the combined components of your company’s character that make it identifiable.”
 It should cover who you are, why you exist, how you operate, speak and look, how you’re unique and who you exist for.